-- 13. The following procedures are proposed to define pipeline management procedures prior to endorsement of investment plans: - New pilot countries accepted into the SCF programs should submit their investment plans for endorsement within a 24-month (2-year) timeframe from the date of acceptance into the SCF, or as directed by the Sub-Committee. - Should any of the pilot countries be unable to submit their Investment Plan (IP) for endorsement within the two year period, these countries may request an extension using templates included in this document.
-This will be presented to the relevant SCF Sub-Committee who will determine if an extension can be granted and if so, for what timeframe.
+- 13. The following procedures are proposed to define pipeline management procedures prior to endorsement of investment plans: - New pilot countries accepted into the FIP and PPCR programs should submit their investment plans for endorsement within a 24-month (2-year) timeframe from the date of acceptance into the SCF, or as directed by the Sub-Committee. - Should any of the pilot countries be unable to submit their Investment Plan (IP)4 for endorsement within the two-year period, these countries may request an extension using templates included in this document.
+This will be presented to the relevant SCF Sub-Committee, no later than 3 months before the deadline, who will determine if an extension can be granted and if so, for what timeframe.